ScootKit/.github/profile/README.md

 SC Network
 </h2>
 <p align="center">
-    Building innovativ solutions for you and your community
+    Building innovative solutions for you and your community
 </p>
 <hr>
 <h3>Who we are</h3>